Mattress and Bed Frame Noise

 Why Bed Noise Matters More Than You Think

 Sleep isn’t just a luxury; it’s essential for mental clarity, emotional balance, and physical health.
-But when your bed becomes the source of your sleep interruptions, it can quietly (or not so quietly) wear you down.
+According to the Sleep Foundation, even low-level noise at night can reduce deep sleep and impact memory.
+When your bed becomes the source of your sleep interruptions, it can quietly (or not so quietly) wear you down.
 Chronic sleep disruptions—even subtle ones—can lead to fatigue, irritability, and long-term health concerns.

 Common Mattress and Bed Frame Noise Fixes